 use any green or brown scouring pads for dried-on DON'T spills.
 The presence of silicon carbide grits in them may scratch even the toughest granite.
 You can safely use the sponges lined with a silvery net or other plastic scouring pads.
 REMEMBER: It's very important to spray the cleaner and let it sit for a while to moisten and soften the soil before scrubbing.
 LET THE CLEANING AGENT DO THE WORK!
 It will make your job much easier and will be more effective.

 DO have your countertops sealed, as needed.
-For marble and other acid-sensitive stones, ask us about antietch treatment solutions.
+For marble and other acid-sensitive stones, ask your stone care pro about anti-etch treatment solutions.